worlddemocrats/academy/README.md

 To get started with a specific learning path, simply navigate to the corresponding directory and explore the available resources and materials.

-We hope you find the World Political Academy a valuable resource for your political education and exploration.
+We hope you find the World Academy of Politics a valuable resource for your political education and exploration.
 Happy learning!